benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 await userEvent.click(screen.getByRole('button'))
 // verify players list with \`findBy\*\`</code></pre>

+    <div class="code-highlight fragment current-visible" style="height: 60px; top: 160px;"></div>
+    <div class="code-highlight fragment current-visible" style="height: 60px; top: 246px;"></div>
+    <div class="code-highlight fragment current-visible" style="height: 60px; top: 333px;"></div>
+    <div class="code-highlight fragment current-visible" style="height: 60px; top: 419px;"></div>
+    <div class="code-highlight fragment current-visible" style="height: 60px; top: 680px;"></div>
+    <div class="code-highlight fragment current-visible" style="height: 60px; top: 724px;"></div>
+    <div class="code-highlight fragment current-visible" style="height: 60px; top: 767px;"></div>

   <p><a href="https://testing-library.com/docs/user-event/intro" target="_blank">User Interactions</a> in RTL</p>
   </div>
 </div>

 NOTES:

-- With Enzyme we're back to using `shallow()`
+- **ONE:** With Enzyme, we can return back to using `shallow()` because there's no `useEffect()`
-  - As a result to simulate typing in search, we use `.invoke()` on the `Input` component
+  - **TWO:** As a result to simulate typing in search, we use `.invoke()` on the `Input` component
   - That grabs the `onChange` function prop and calls it with the string we pass
   - This is pure unit testing where we don't have to care how `Input` is implemented
-- Similarly to click the button we `.invoke()` on the `Button` component
+- **THREE:** Similarly to click the button we `.invoke()` on the `Button` component
   - But we do something different here
-  - Remember our `search` click handler makes the fetch & updates the UI
+  - Remember, our `search` click handler makes the fetch & updates the UI
-  - But it _also_ returns the `Promise` from the fetch, which `onClick` returns
+  - But it _also_ returns a `Promise` after the fetch, which `onClick` returns
   - So now here in the test we have access to that `Promise`
-  - We don't necessarily care about the data, we just want to `await` it
+  - We don't need any data, we just want to `await` it to know the `fetch` is done
-  - Now our assertions after can _(usually)_ safely assume that the UI has been updated
+  - Now our assertions after can safely assume that the UI has been updated (most of the time)
+  - This is a common pattern with Enzyme
+  - It required us to change our UI code solely in service of the the tests
+  - But not in a way that helps the user
-- Then we can go on an verify our UI just like we've done before
+- **FOUR:** Then we can go on an verify our UI just like we've done before
 - The approach is **completely** different for RTL
+  - And this is why we can't search & replace
-  - Remember we are testing how our users are using the component
+  - Remember, we are testing how our users are using the component
-  - We don't care how the component is implemented and that we're using `Input` & `Button` children
+  - We don't care how the component is implemented and that we're using `Input` & `Button` child components
 - So to get the text field, we need to get the actual DOM element
-  - But RTL provides a convenience query called `getByLabelText`
+  - **FIVE:** Well RTL provides a convenience query called `getByLabelText`
-  - Because we provided the `Name` label we can search by it
+  - Because we provided the `Name` label to the `Input` component we can search by it
-  - This assumes that `Input` is implemented in an accessible way with `<label>` or `aria-label`
+  - This assumes of course that `Input` is accessible w/ `<label>` or `aria-label`
-  - If it wasn't, I'd have to fix it to write my tests
+  - If it wasn't, we'd have to fix it to write our tests
+  - Win for the tests
+  - But more importantly a win for our users using assistive technologies like screen readers
 - What's cool is that RTL provides user event helpers like `.type`
-  - It's different than `.invoke` or even `.simulate` because it types each individual character
+  - It's different than `.invoke` or even `.simulate` in Enzyme because it types each individual character
-  - With Enzyme we're kinda cheating and sending the last event
+  - With Enzyme we're kinda cheating and sending basically the last event
   - But RTL more closely mimics user behavior
-- Similarly we find the button by role and click it with `userEvent.click()`
+- **SIX:** Similarly we find the button by role and click it with `userEvent.click()`
-- And we can go and verify the players list
+- **SEVEN:** And lastly we can go and verify the players list
-  - Using `findBy` because we need to wait until we know the UI has been updated
+  - We're using `findBy` because we need to wait until we know the UI has been updated

 =====
 <!-- .slide: data-background="url(../../img/ts-react/curved-library-susan-yin-2JIvboGLeho-unsplash.jpg) no-repeat center" data-background-size="cover" -->